-Option Action View logs Configure run- Click to open the view log dialog to view the pgAdmin 4 logs.
-Click to open configuration dialog to configure fixed port, port number and connection timetime out.
+Option Action View logs Click to open the view log dialog to view the pgAdmin 4 logs.
+Configure time run- Click to open configuration dialog to configure fixed port, port number and connection time-out.

 Configuration Dialog

 Use the Configure runtime... option to access the Configuration dialog: